formio/help.form.io/index.md

 layout: default
 title: Form.io Help
 ---
 <p>Welcome to the Form.io help site.
-These five sections are designed to get you from new user to form.io expert.
+These five sections are designed to get you from new user, to form.io expert.
 Let us know if you have any questions not answered on this site.</p>

 {% assign books = (site.books | sort: "weight" reversed) %}
 <div class="row">